sourcegraph/handbook/content/departments/people-ops/tools/manager-guide.md

 ## Managing a Role Change

 Please complete [this form](https://forms.gle/XUQLbGbhPAs1W2jh7) with the changes that are happening.
 This will notify People Ops.
-If you have any questions, please contact #people-ops in Slack or send an email to [people-ops@sourcegraph.com](mailto:people-ops@sourcegraph.com).
-If the change implies someone changing team or manager, the new manager is the one who should complete the form.
+If you have any questions, please contact [#people-ops](https://sourcegraph.slack.com/archives/CQAGQKC4A) in Slack or send an email to [people-ops@sourcegraph.com](mailto:people-ops@sourcegraph.com). **Please note** that if the change involves someone changing team or manager, the new manager is the one who should complete the form.

-When to complete this form?
+**When to complete this form?**

 - If someone in your team has a change in: